bifravst/bifravst/docs/azure/Simulator.rst

 Connect using the simulator
 ###########################

+The CLI provides a software implementation of Cat Tracker for *testing purposes*.
+It allows the verification of the cloud configuration.
+This feature is also used for testing Bifravst using :ref:`Continuous Integration <azure-continuous-integration>` .

+To connect to a device and control the device using the simulator, complete the following steps:

+* Create certificates for the device
+* Connect to the device
+* Use the device simulator web application to control the device

 Running the simulator
 *********************

-The CLI provides a software implementation of a Cat Tracker for *testing purposes*: it allows to verify that the cloud configuration works, and this features is also used for testing Bifravst using :ref:`Continuous Integration <azure-continuous-integration>` .

-You can create certificates for a simulated device using:
+To create certificates for a simulated device, run the following command:

 .. code-block:: bash

     node create-device-cert

-You can then run a simulated device using the generated certificate by running this command:
+As the next step, you can run a simulated device using the generated certificate by running the following command:

 .. code-block:: bash